Losing one of your body parts can be an extremely traumatic event both physically and mentally.

-There are a number of reasons why some injured victims may need to have an arm, hand, finger, leg, foot or toe removed.
+There are a number of reasons why some injured victims may need to have an arm, hand, finger, leg, foot and/or toe removed.

 In many cases, injured victims require amputation surgery because there is not enough circulation in a specific part of their body.
 Without proper blood flow, the body's cells could die or become infected.

-There are many types of serious accidents that can result in an amputation including car accidents, heavy machinery accidents, construction accidents and house fires.
+There are many types of serious accidents that can result in an amputation including car accidents, heavy machinery accidents, construction accidents, health complications and house fires.
 Other causes include cancerous tumors, serious infections, frostbite and a thickening of nerve tissue called neuroma.

 Not all amputations are treated in the same manner.